Get an insight into the committee members who manage the club.

 Gloria Eveleigh – Safeguarding & Welfare Manager

-Gloria joined the committee in her original role of Lancing Parish Council Representative, offering a vital link between the Parish Council and Lancing Football Club when she was Chair of the Parish Council.
+Gloria joined the committee in her original role of Lancing Parish Council Representative in 2018, offering a vital link between the Parish Council and Lancing Football Club.

-Jack first got involved in football at an early age, watching Lancing at Culver Road as a toddler, later spending 4 years in his teens as volunteer Stadium Manager at Worthing United, and being a volunteer in the Heartbeat United Guinness World Record World’s Longest Football match, in memory of Matt Grimstone, Jacob Schilt & Matt Chaplain, before joining Lancing in 2018.
-Hands-on as well as online, with work experience at the Environment Agency, and part-time jobs in hospitality, retail & cleaning.
+Jack first got involved in football at an early age, watching Lancing at Culver Road as a toddler, later spending 4 years in his teens as volunteer Stadium Manager at Worthing United, and being a volunteer in the Heartbeat United Guinness World Record World’s Longest Football match, before joining Lancing in 2018.

 Ron is a seasoned non-league volunteer and former player who joined the committee at the beginning of the 2018/19 season.